 The government has provided a tool which will help you learn:

 You’ll just need to answer 7 simple questions to get guidance relevant to your business.
 Use the tool here >

 The “Preparing for EU Exit” website is the central site for Brexit-related guidance, with specific advice aimed at businesses, individuals, UK nationals living in the EU, and EU nationals living in the UK.
-Visit the website here >
+Visit the section dedicated to businesses here >

 The business section includes a tool with which you can filter for information by sector and business activity, as well as for information on employing EU citizens, intellectual property, EU or UK government funding, and public sector procurement.
 Use the search tool here on the government website, where you can also subscribe to receive email alerts on new EU exit-focused advice from the government.

 HMRC sent its latest letter to VAT-registered businesses that only trade within the EU.
 This letter covered:

 Visit this webpage for the latest notices on trading with the EU if the UK leaves without a deal.

 After Brexit, the free movement of EU citizens will end.
 The government outlined proposals for “the UK’s future skills-based immigration system” in its December 2018 White Paper.

 Read our overview of the changes coming to the UK’s immigration system, something that will have a major impact on many workers and employers.